vishvish/vertx-maven-demo/Readme.md

 1. Sender - this simply dispatches an event to the address "receiver.request"
 2. Receiver - this handles any events at the address "receiver.request"
 3. Ruby Verticle - this starts an echo server on port 1234
+4. Javascript Verticle - starts a webserver on port 8080

 The point of this sample app is to show how Java and Ruby (and other languages) could live in one application and build with Maven.